Ichma culture: Archaeology

 A number of cultural and human remains have been discovered in various Ichma sites.
 In the Huaca Huantille, at least 9 mummies have been discovered, buried with ceramic items and jewelry crafted from copper, silver, and gold.

+In 2005, an excavation in the Uhle Cemetery at Pachacamac uncovered an intact, elite stone-lined chamber tomb associated with the Ichma culture, securely dated to between 1000 and 1400 CE.
+The tomb contained 34 funerary bundles organized into two levels, with the most elaborate elite bundles featuring decorated "false heads" adorned with brilliant parrot feather ornaments.
+Ancient DNA and stable isotope analyses of these feathers demonstrated that they belonged to several species of Amazonian parrots, including the Scarlet Macaw and Blue-and-yellow Macaw, which had been caught from wild populations in the Amazon basin and transported alive across the Andes to the arid coast.
+These findings provide direct evidence that the Ichma participated in a complex, trans-Andean trade network to acquire prestige goods, relying on either direct routes or powerful intermediaries like the Chimú long before the expansion of the Inca Empire.

 In 2012, excavation in the Pachacamac site yielded a burial chamber with more than 80 mummified remains, and a dozen infant remains.
 Along with the skeletons, this site also contained various artifacts, including ceramic wares, jewellery, and animal remains.

 As Luisa Diaz Arriola mentions: "The ethnohistorical narratives made by the Spaniards from 1533 AD, when they arrived in Pachacamac, are enriching but have a bias.
 They are what the informants wanted to tell, and reflect what the Spaniards of the 16th century considered important to record about those ancient inhabitants of Lima.
 The chronicles recorded religious beliefs, the importance of the deity Pachacamac and his kin, inter-valley relations, the existence of curacazgos, the coastal ecosystems, the irrigation schemes, among other aspects.
 But this information is insufficient to know all the dimensions of a past pre-colonial society.
 Archaeology has direct contact with the material remains left by the ychsma."

+In July 2025, archaeologists in Lima, uncovered an ancient pre-Hispanic grave beneath a residential street in the Carabayllo district.
+The burial, which dates back approximately 800 to 1,000 years, is attributed to the Ichma culture, a society that flourished on the central coast of Peru before the expansion of the Inca Empire.
+The site contained the remains of an individual interred in a seated position, wrapped in traditional funerary fabrics known as fardos.
+Alongside the human remains, researchers recovered several artifacts, including ceramic vessels and wooden tools, which were placed as funerary offerings.